 Definition: A supplemental is a 2 or 5 digit symbol appended to the main label.

-When set to Enabled or Required , the scanner reads supplemental bar code data that has been appended to the standard UPC or EAN codes.
-Usage: Reads Supplementals typically used in publications and documenta- tion.
-Serial Cmd: < Ks UPC status,EAN status, supplementals status ,separator status, separator character,> Default: Disabled Options: 0 = Disabled $1 = Enabled$ $2 = Required$ Disabled: UPC Supplementals will not be decoded.
-Enabled: When enabled, the scanner will try to decode a main and a supplemen- tal.
+When set to Enabled or Required, the scanner reads supplemental bar code data that has been appended to the standard UPC or EAN codes.

+Usage: Reads Supplementals typically used in publications and documentation.

+Serial Cmd: <Ks UPC status, EAN status, supplementals status, separator status, separator character,>

+Options: 0 = Disabled 1 = Enabled 2 = Required

+Disabled: UPC Supplementals will not be decoded.

+Enabled: When enabled, the scanner will try to decode a main and a supplemental.
 However, if a supplemental is not decoded, at the end of the read cycle, the main will be sent by itself.
 The UPC main and supplemental symbols are considered to be one symbol and will be treated as such.

 Required: When set to Required and either the main or supplemental symbol is not read, a single noread condition results.
 The UPC main and supplemental symbols are treated as one symbol.

-For example, if Supplementals is set to Required , Separator is enabled, and an asterisk is defined as the UPC separator character, th the data will be displayed as: MAIN SUPPLEMENTAL.
+For example, if Supplementals is set to Required, Separator is enabled, and an asterisk is defined as the UPC separator character, then the data will be displayed as: MAIN SUPPLEMENTAL.